Freddi Fish and the Case of the Missing Kelp Seeds: Plot

-The game makes use of a simplified adventure system where a single click on a certain spot allows the player to pick up items, go to another location, talk to characters, and play fun animations, although the player needs to think carefully about what certain actions or items are needed to access certain areas or obtain certain items and progress through the story.
-Clicking on an item from the inventory bar and then choosing the right place to put it in a certain scene allows Freddi to make use of it to take every step closer to recovering the lost kelp seeds.

-There are also a few minigames, such as "Jellyfish Jamboree", where Freddi must feed hungry sea creatures by throwing food at them before they get too close, with Luther keeping score.
-This minigame forms the basis of the LCD handheld game.

 Development

 Development of Freddi Fish and the Case of the Missing Kelp Seeds started sometime in 1993; it was initially intended to feature pixelated graphics and be released on the MS-DOS, similar to the style of previous games developed by Humongous.
 Halfway through production of the game, Humongous Entertainment co-founder Ron Gilbert went to a conference and saw examples of hand-drawn animation; this prompted the studio to scrap the pixelated animation and start over with hand-drawn graphics.

 Another significant change that occurred during development was the decision to change Freddi from a boy to a girl.
 Game designer Tami Borowick justified it because she sought to challenge the common trend at the time that girls would play male characters, but not the other way around, thus making Freddi the only playable female Junior Adventure heroine.
 As the dialogue script already had male pronouns written down for the character by that time, the script writer was forced to change them to female for the final product.
 When the writer also added a few more lines seeming to imply weakness whenever she came across an obstacle that wasn't easily overcome, Borowick pushed back and cut such lines out, believing that it would not reflect her character.
 Due to the common practice of adult women voicing children of both genders, Borowick added a line for Freddi in the sequel that clarifies and ascertains that she is a girl.